edsu/inkdroid.org/_posts/2017-04-08-mithgraphs.md

 brought in people from outside of MITH's usual collaborators.
 If you are interested and have Cytoscape you can find the cys file [here](https://github.com/umd-mith/mithgraph/raw/master/people.cys).
-The nodes colored in red were selected because they were all people who had worked directly with Neil.
+The nodes colored in yellow were selected because they were all people who had worked directly with Neil.

 If you have ideas or comments about any of this I'd enjoy hearing them either